israice/flask-cards/README.md

 - added toggle in readme.md
 - create airtable with same headers as csv
 - create AR_add_new_to_airtable.py
+### v1.004
+- AR_add_new_to_airtable.py fixed with airtable from .env
+- run,py fixed path to table.html with airtable from .env

 ### v999 FUTURE PLANS
 - run docker on linux pc2